 Another way of finding a perfect commercial property for sale or lease in Houston is to contact a reliable and experienced broker.
 There are many brokers in Houston specializing in commercial properties.
 One name that you can completely rely upon is CXRE Group.
 CXRE Group has years of experience in the brokerage and sales of commercial properties in the Houston area.
 You can save a lot of your time and effort by hiring the services of CXRE Group.
 If you just reach out and explain your requirements (location, features needed, budget), they have a team of highly experienced commercial brokers who are seasoned in the Houston market.

 Case Study: How we saved a Houston client $3 Million

 The Problem: LEED Lease Violations by Property Manager

-In early 2008, Panatonni contacted CXRE because they suspected their property management company (the largest property manager in the USA and publically traded) and its facility maintenance (also the largest in the USA and publically traded) were not meeting sustainability requirements within the lease provisions.
+In early 2008, Panatonni contacted CXRE because they suspected their property management company (the largest property manager in the USA and publicly traded) and its facility maintenance (also the largest in the USA and publicly traded) were not meeting sustainability requirements within the lease provisions.
 The tenants of the 90% occupied facilities were preparing a clawback process over LEED lease provisions which were not followed by the property management company.
 CXRE conducted an audit of the 300,000 square feet of LEED facilities and presented our reports to the asset owner.
 Within 30 days, the original property manager and their facility vendor were removed from the property assignment by the asset owner.